 For far too long, I didn’t have the courage to speak up and step outside of the expectations my parents had of me.
 I allowed myself to accept the narrative they wrote, and I lacked the self-confidence to courageously rest in my own decision-making.
 Looking back, I don’t even know if I allowed myself to have a choice.

-But my story isn’t unique.
+My story isn’t unique.
 Fear, poor self-esteem, and negative-self talk will almost always try to get in your way.
 But you can choose courage over regret.

-Author Lewis Carrol once said, “In the end, we only regret the chances we didn’t take, the relationships we were afraid to have and the decisions we waited too long to make.”
+Author Lewis Carrol said, “In the end, we only regret the chances we didn’t take, the relationships we were afraid to have and the decisions we waited too long to make.”